Past simple + past perfect

 B: ___ you ever ___ your keys before that?

-Past simple + past perfect PDF exercise 5
+Past simple + past perfect PDF 5

 - Find mistakes and correct them: